 While many private lenders offer forbearance options to pause payments, it’s not guaranteed protection.
 With federal student loans, it is.
 Student loan servicers are directed to grant forbearance or deferment to assist borrowers in certain situations.

 Reasons for federal student loan deferment include a job loss, financial hardship, return to school, or active military service.
 A student loan forbearance is an option to borrowers and can be granted to ease financial hardship, job loss or income drop, medical expenses, and other situations.

 A refinanced private student loan is locked into a set repayment schedule.
 The only way to change your monthly payments is refinancing yet again.
 In contrast, borrowers can request a different federal student loan repayment plan at any time.

-A smart option for struggling borrowers are income-driven repayment plans such as income-based repayment (IBR), Pay as You Earn (PAYE), and Revised Pay As You Earn (REPAYE).
-All of these are designed to keep monthly payments affordable, and offer forgiveness of any remaining balances after 20 to 25 years.
+An option for struggling borrowers is an income-driven repayment plan such as Income-Based Repayment (IBR), Pay as You Earn (PAYE), and Revised Pay As You Earn (REPAYE).
+All of these are designed to keep monthly payments affordable and offer forgiveness of any remaining balances after 20 to 25 years.

 Federal Student Loan Forgiveness

 The last benefit to consider is federal student loan forgiveness.
 Federal programs such as Public Service Loan Forgiveness and the Teacher Loan Forgiveness will cancel a portion of student debt if the borrower meets employment and other eligibility requirements.
 Student loans can also be canceled if the borrower dies or is permanently disabled, and in some cases of school misconduct or closure.